JaqiKal/ScrollStack/README.md

 ### Structure

 ScrollStack is structured around a series of epics and user stories that detail the development process and features to be implemented.
 Each epic encompasses a broad area of functionality, such as Project Setup, Model Related Development, User Authentication, and Book Management.
 Within these epics, user stories break down the development tasks into manageable units, ensuring a focused and user-centered approach.
 The application follows a logical flow to facilitate ease of use and intuitive navigation, supporting these actions through a clear, organized database and front-end design.
-This structure supports the Agile methodology by allowing for adaptability and iterative improvements based on user feedback and project requirements.

 *<span style="color: blue;">[Back to Content](#table-of-contents)</span>*

 ### Skeleton

-The skeleton of ScrollStack is defined through wireframes and ERDs (Entity-Relationship Diagrams) that outline the user interface and database design.
+The skeleton of ScrollStack is defined through wireframes and Entity-Relationship Diagrams (ERDs) that outline the user interface and database design.
 Wireframes provide a visual guide for the layout of web pages, focusing on user experience and efficient navigation.
 ERDs detail the database schema, illustrating the relationships between different data models such as Book, Genre, and Author.
 This skeletal framework serves as the blueprint for developing a structured and well-organized application that meets both functional and aesthetic requirements.

 *<span style="color: blue;">[Back to Content](#table-of-contents)</span>*